-Over winter break, hundreds of first-year and sophomore students spend a day jobshadowing Colgate alumni and parents in their professional settings.
-Typically offered in places all across the United States and even abroad, the program allows students to feel what it is like in the workplace and get an early sense whether an industry, an organization, or a certain type of professional role is a good personal fit.
+Each year over winter break, hundreds of first-year and sophomore students spend a day job-shadowing Colgate alumni and parents in their professional settings.
+Typically offered in places all across the United States and even abroad, the program allows students to feel what it is like in the workplace and get an early sense of whether an industry, an organization, or a certain type of professional role is a good personal fit.